0xPolygonMiden/miden-vm/docs/src/design/stack/crypto_ops.md

 v_{output} = \alpha_0 + \alpha_1 \cdot op_{retstate} + \alpha_2 \cdot (h_0 + 7) + \sum_{j=0}^{11} (\alpha_{i+4} \cdot s_{11-i}')
 $$

 In the above, $op_{linhash}$ and $op_{retstate}$ are the unique [operation labels](../chiplets/main.md#operation-labels) for initiating a linear hash and reading the full state of the hasher respectively.
-Also note that the term for $\alpha_3$ is missing from the above expressions because for Rescue Prime permutation computation the index column is expected to be set to $0$.
+Also note that the term for $\alpha_3$ is missing from the above expressions because for Rescue Prime Optimized permutation computation the index column is expected to be set to $0$.

 Using the above values, we can describe the constraint for the chiplet bus column as follows: